Francisco José de Caldas: Early life

-Scientific and Academic Career
+Scientific and academic career

 During his many business trips to Santafé, Caldas was more concerned with scientific observation and devoted long hours to determine geographical coordinates and to make observations.
 He was particularly concerned with determining the geographical location and altitude of different places, so he was always using a barometer, a thermometer, and a compass.
 His interest on determining altitude and the fortuitous breaking of a thermometer led to his development of the hypsometer, an apparatus that determined altitude as a function of the boiling point of water.
 His studies and records of the time survive in both his letters and memoirs, including a map of the course of the Prado river in the department of Tolima, notes about medicinal trees, a description of the stone hieroglyphs in Aipe and of the statues at San Agustín, experiments to determine whether an insect was venomous, and many others.
-His descriptions about the leveling in the plants growing close to the equinoctial line were sent to José Celestino Mutis, and as a consequence Mutis appointed him to the Botanical Expedition.
+His descriptions about the leveling in the plants growing close to the equinoctial line were sent to José Celestino Mutis, and as a consequence Mutis appointed him to the Royal Botanical Expedition to New Granada.

 Following a trip to Quito, he then traveled to Ibarra to meet Alexander von Humboldt and Aimé Bonpland, on December 31, 1801.
 Considering that he was situated in the relative backwater of Popayán, Humboldt was impressed with his scientific accomplishments.
 Caldas gave Humboldt and Bonpland data on the altitudes in the region and became their personal friend, and was mentored by them in the study of botany.
 Together they did some exploration in the surroundings of Quito.
 Unable to continue traveling with Humboldt, he devoted wholeheartedly to scientific enterprises, and to write his memoirs.

 After traveling through Peru and Ecuador, and across the New Kingdom of Granada exploring the newfound land, studying flora, fauna, geography, meteorology and cartography, Caldas returned to Santafé in 1805, where he started working for the Botanical Expedition.
 Mutis charged him with directing the recently built Astronomic Observatory.
 During this time he also created a newspaper, "El Semanario," in 1808, where many of his academic writings were published.
 Caldas expected to be appointed director of the Botanical Expedition following Mutis' death in 1808, but Mutis had appointed his nephew Sinforoso Mutis, instead.
 Caldas was, nevertheless, confirmed as director of the Astronomical Observatory, and was in charge of studying the flora of Bogotá.
 He was appointed also as a lecturer of elementary mathematics at the Colegio del Rosario.